 Once we removed weights and redistributed them to weight-effective layers as measured by the mean momentum magnitude of a layer, we need to decide where exactly to grow them within a layer.
 One possible solution becomes apparent if we ask: “Which two unconnected neurons would reduce the error consistently if we connect them?”
 The answer to this question would again point to the momentum magnitude.
 This time, however, we want to look at the momentum magnitude of “missing” or zero-valued weights, that is, we want to look at those weights which have been excluded from training before.
 Thus we grow weights in locations where missing weights have the largest momentum magnitude.
 This completes the sparse momentum algorithm, which depicted in Figure 1.

 The results are quite impressive!
 We compared against compression algorithms on MNIST, where sparse momentum outperforms most other methods.
 This is a pretty good result given that compression methods start from a dense network and usually retrain repetitively while we train a sparse network from scratch!
 Another impressive result is that we can match or even exceed the performance of dense networks by using 20% of weights (80% sparsity).
 On CIFAR-10, we compare against Single-shot Network Pruning which is designed for simplicity and not performance — so it is not surprising that sparse momentum does better.
 However, what is interesting is that we can train both VGG16-D (a version of VGG16 with two fully connected layers) and Wide Residual Network (WRN) 16-10 (16 layers deep and very wide WRN) to dense performance levels with just 5% of weights.
 For other networks, sparse momentum comes close to dense performance levels.
-Furthermore, as I will show later, with an optimized sparse convolution algorithm, we would be able to train the WRN 16-10 12x faster than the dense baseline — same performance levels while training 12x faster!
+Furthermore, as I will show later, with an optimized sparse convolution algorithm, we would be able to train a variety of networks to yield the same performance levels while training between 3.0-5.6x faster!